 - 3 large egg yolks

-- 3/4 to 1 cups canned crushed pineapple drained
+- 3/4 to 1 cup canned crushed pineapple, very well drained and pressed dry

 - 1 cup heavy cream